midacts/resume/README.md

 __System Administrator / Tech Support__<br/>
 __Chattanooga, TN:__ ___04/2012 - 09/2014___

-- Implemented an Open-Source Puppet Master with the Foreman and Salt Stack to automate and manage our Linux infrastructure
+- Implemented an Open-Source Puppet Master with the Foreman and SaltStack to automate and manage our Linux infrastructure
 - Used Powershell and BASH scripting to automate Windows/Linux server, AD, and VMware infrastructure
 - PBX and VOIP support for all users and devices.
 Also setup IVR and Auto Attendant scripts
 - Maintained all VPN access with RSA SecureID and PKI